Bimodal distribution of delay times and splitting of the zero-bias conductance peak in a double-barrier normal-superconductor junction: Delay time distribution

 We evaluate it at the Fermi level, $E=0$.
 The Hermitian $2\times 2$ matrix $Q_n(0)$ has two identical eigenvalues,

 The probability distribution $P(\tau)$ of the delay times follows upon phase averaging,

 The bimodal distribution is plotted in Fig.\ \ref{fig_delay}, for the tunnel probabilities corresponding to Fig.\ \ref{fig_peaks}.
 The peak at the shortest and longest delay time $\tau_\pm$ is an inverse square root singularity.
 This is unusual, for chaotic scattering the delay-time distribution function vanishes at the end points \cite{Bro97,Som01}.
+One can interpret these two peaks as representing electrons that are reflected quickly by the first barrier, within a time $\tau_-$, or enter the double barrier region and are reflected much later, after a time $\tau_+$.

 The average delay time,

 equals the density of states per mode at the Fermi level,

 For high barriers, $\Gamma_1,\Gamma_2\ll 1$, the shortest and longest delay times are